webeyondai/ai4fund/README.md

-# AI Hedge Fund
+# AI4Funds | AI for Funds

-This is a proof of concept for an AI-powered hedge fund.
+This is a proof of concept for an AI-powered fund.
 The goal of this project is to explore the use of AI to make trading decisions.
 This project is for **educational** purposes only and is not intended for real trading or investment.

 This system employs several agents working together: